Cape Hatteras National Seashore 2010 Campground Season

-Outer Banks Group Superintendent Mike Murray announced today that Oregon Inlet, Frisco, and Ocracoke Campgrounds will open to the public on Friday, April 3, 2009.
-Oregon Inlet and Frisco Campgrounds will remain open through Columbus Day, October 12, 2009.
-The Ocracoke Island Campground is on a reservation system and will remain open through October 26, 2009.
-Cape Point Campground in Buxton, on Hatteras Island, opens Friday, May 22, 2009 for Memorial weekend and closes on September 7, 2009.
+Outer Banks Group Superintendent Mike Murray announced today that Oregon Inlet, Frisco, and Ocracoke Campgrounds will open to the public on Friday, April 2, 2010.
+Oregon Inlet and Frisco Campgrounds will remain open through Columbus Day, October 11, 2010.
+Ocracoke Island Campground, on a reservation system, will remain open through October 25, 2010.
+Cape Point Campground in Buxton, on Hatteras Island, will open Friday, May 28, 2010 for Memorial Day weekend and close on September 6, 2010.

 Cape Hatteras National Seashore has four campgrounds.
 All campgrounds accommodate tents, trailers, and motor homes up to 35 feet.
 Each campground provides rest rooms, potable water, unheated showers, grills, and picnic tables.
 No hookups (utility connections) are available.

 Camping fees at Oregon Inlet, Frisco and Cape Point are $20 per night.
 The camping fee at Ocracoke Campground is $23 per night.
 Holders of the Interagency Senior or Access passes and the Golden Age or Golden Access passes receive a 50% discount on their campsite.